The command post is packed with the junior leadership teams from both Bravo companies.

 The laughs from the other guys overshadow his exclamation of, “Fuck!”

-Captain Addler looks up, surprised but then makes the connection.
+Captain Addler looks up, surprised but then he makes the connection.
 “That’s the guy I’m guessing?”

-Evan grits his teeth and shakes his head.
+Evan grits his teeth and nods his head.
 “Yes Sir.”

-Evan goes back to his part of the hall, confirms the 0800 mission with his NCO’s,
+Evan goes back to his part of the hall.
+He confirms the 0800 mission with his NCO’s,

 NCOs = Non Commissioned Officers/ SAPI = Small Arms Protective Insert

 and climbs into his own rack.
-It’s a little after midnight, but sleep doesn’t come for at least another hour and then it is a restless sleep at that.
+It’s a little after midnight, but sleep doesn’t come for at least another hour, and then it is a restless sleep at that.
 His watch alarm chimes five hours later.
-Climbing down from the top bunk, he quietly opens his closet and grabs his hygiene kit.
-After shaving and baby wiping down, he’s back in the room suiting up into his DCUs, the blouse so overused that permanent salt lines from all the sweating are embedded in the fabric.
-Bakersfield hefts his vest off the floor and slings it over a shoulder, the ammo, SAPI plates, grenades and various other pieces of gear netting a little over seventy pounds.
+Climbing down from the top bunk, he quietly opens his locker and grabs his hygiene kit.
+After shaving and baby wiping down, he’s back in the room suiting up into his DCUs.
+The blouse is so overused that permanent salt lines from all his sweating are embedded in the fabric.
+Bakersfield hefts his vest off the floor and slings it over a shoulder.
+The ammo, SAPI plates, grenades and various other pieces of gear net a little over seventy pounds.
 Putting his shoulder holster with his 9mm and the sling of his M4 over his other arm, the lieutenant grabs his helmet and makes his way out of the barracks to his waiting humvee.
-When he had been assigned as Bandit’s first platoon leader, he arrived at the barracks all eager and excited.
-It was finally his turn to show what he was made of, to lead troops in combat.
+When he had been assigned as Bandit’s first platoon leader he arrived at the barracks all eager and excited.
+It was finally his turn to show what he was made of.
+To lead troops in combat.
 Finding Captain Addler in the CP, Evan introduced himself and asked where first platoon’s tanks were, because he was ready to take the fight to the enemy.

-“I like that fire and motivation Bakersfield, come this way.”
+“I like that fire and motivation Bakersfield.
+Come this way.”
 Evan followed his new commander out the back door, where the Captain pointed to four humvees, one of which never even made it to the paint station back at Fort Hood and was still woodland green as opposed to desert tan.
-In that regard, it was not unlike the vests they wore, woodland green camo over desert BDUs.
+In that regard it was not unlike the vests they wore, woodland green camo over desert BDUs.
 Honestly, why camo up at all?
-“Here you are Lieutenant, go take the fight to the enemy.”
-With a slap on the back he left him there on the steps staring at the wheeled vehicles.
+“Here you are Lieutenant.
+Go take the fight to the enemy.”
+With a slap on the back the Captain left him there on the steps staring at the wheeled vehicles.
 Turns out second platoon was the only unit with tanks in the whole battalion, seeing as Bandit was actually attached to 2-5 Cav, an infantry battalion, for the duration of the deployment.